 Magdalena Yesil Visiting Professor Arshak Balayan

-Arshak Balayan, lecturer at American University of Armenia was the Magdalena Yesil Visiting Professor in 2017.
+Arshak Balayan, lecturer at American University of Armenia was a Magdalena Yesil Visiting Professor.
 Balayan holds a PhD in philosophy from Yerevan State University, where he also taught for 11 years.
 He was also a visiting scholar at Harvard University.
 His teaching and research interests are in the areas of ethics and political philosophy.
-While at Duke he developed two papers, one on “the knowledge commons,” and the other on the meaning of trust in the creation of civil society and its ability to engage in democratic collective action.